gethinode/hinode/content/post/salesforce-marketing-cloud-is-changing-you-need-to-be-prepared.md

 {{< image src="/img/0_qFbcj0jeOdJe8NcY.png">}}
 _Engagement Studio: Select, Copy, & Paste Functionality (2022)_

+## CURRENT BEST PRACTICES

-**CURRENT BEST PRACTICES:** It’s better to evaluate whether to implement Marketing Cloud or Pardot on a case-by-case basis, regardless of a customer being B2B or B2C.
+It’s better to evaluate whether to implement Marketing Cloud or Pardot on a case-by-case basis, regardless of a customer being B2B or B2C.
 This is largely dependent on the specific marketing verticals and overall cost structure of the organization.

 Recently, Pardot has been heavily pushed for clients to have it hosted within Sales Cloud’s “Lightning” platform.
 This has been primarily for the benefit of Sales & Account-based marketing groups (especially with regards to the release of the “Pardot Engage” program).
 The former Pardot “Classic” mode is slated to be fully retired by October 2022.
 Native login areas for Pardot have also been mostly phased out.
 Yet, Marketing Cloud has stayed independent as its own primary “stand alone” B2C Marketing Salesforce-based platform retaining direct login areas.